ltex-plus/ltex-plus/pages/settings.md

 <!-- ltex-client-specific-begin -->

-If set to an empty string, LTeX automatically downloads [ltex-ls from GitHub](https://github.com/valentjn/ltex-ls/releases), stores it in the folder of the extension, and uses it for the checking process.
-You can point this setting to an ltex-ls release you downloaded by yourself.
+If set to an empty string, LTeX+ automatically downloads [ltex-ls-plus from GitHub](https://github.com/ltex-plus/ltex-ls-plus/releases), stores it in the folder of the extension, and uses it for the checking process.
+You can point this setting to an ltex-ls-plus release you downloaded by yourself.

-Use the path to the root directory of ltex-ls (it contains `bin` and `lib` subdirectories).
+Use the path to the root directory of ltex-ls-plus (it contains `bin` and `lib` subdirectories).

-Changes require restarting LTeX to take effect.
+Changes require restarting LTeX+ to take effect.

 <!-- ltex-client-specific-end -->